Should I activate Publishing Features in SharePoint?

 You might need publishing features if you do custom coding, use 3rd party add-ons and themes or roll up content via the custom search query.
 Or, if you desire an ability to inherit master pages and themes from the parent site to subsites underneath.

 In most cases, you don’t need Publishing features enabled in your SharePoint Intranet.
-True, you don’t get to inherit the theme from the parent, and it might take you extra time to do manually, but, you do loose the ability to save sites as templates and this by far is a big matzo ball!
+True, you don’t get to inherit the theme from the parent, and it might take you extra time to do manually, but, you do lose the ability to save sites as templates and this by far is a big matzo ball!
 So keep it simple and stay away from publishing features unless there is a solid reason!

 Need SharePoint Help?